National Register of Electors - Updates: November 2023 Annual Lists of Electors

 The data extracted for the above purpose reflect updates to the National Register of Electors (the Register) made on the basis of information obtained from federal, provincial, territorial and municipal administrative sources; lists of electors provided by other electoral agencies; and electors through the Online Voter Registration Service of Elections Canada.
-Since the 44th general election (held on September 20, 2021), some 262,000 new electors have been added to the Register; the majority (204,000) were between 18 and 24 years old.
-Records for some 322,000 deceased electors and 13,000 duplicate records have been removed from the lists of electors.
-In addition, address changes have been made for nearly 3.1 million electors who moved.
+Since November 15, 2022, some 313,000 new electors have been added to the Register; the majority (265,000) were between 18 and 24 years old.
+Records for some 313,000 deceased electors and 8,000 duplicate records have been removed from the lists of electors.
+In addition, address changes have been made for nearly 2.7 million electors who moved.
 The current lists also reflect improvements made to address information.

-The November 2022 annual lists of electors contain 95.5 percent of the 27.9 million eligible electors (see Table 1).
-The percentage of eligible electors registered at their current residential address is 89.3 percent, or 24.9 million eligible electors.
-Among registered electors, 93.5 percent are listed at their current residential address.
+The November 2023 annual lists of electors include 95.5 percent of the 28.4 million eligible electors (see Table 1).
+The percentage of eligible electors registered at their current residential address is 89.8 percent, or 25.5 million eligible electors.
+Among registered electors, 94 percent are listed at their current residential address.

-Return to source of footnote 1 The electoral population is estimated using information from the 2016 Census of Population and National Household Survey, adjusted for census net undercoverage as well as demographic components of growth.
+Return to source of footnote 1 The electoral population is estimated using information from the 2021 Census of Population, adjusted for census net undercoverage as well as demographic components of growth.